On November 14, 2021, the Government of Peru extended the COVID-19 health emergency through March 1, 2022.

 Please be advised that currently, if you apply in the United States, routine passport processing can take 10-12 weeks.
 In the United States, if you need a passport in less than 10-12 weeks due to international travel plans, you can pay an additional $60 fee to expedite your passport, which will shorten the processing time to 4-6 weeks.

-Urgent information for passport and Consular Report of Birth Abroad applicants regarding COVID-19
+Information for passport and Consular Report of Birth Abroad applicants

 To schedule an appointment, please see our online appointment system as additional appointments will be made available periodically.